christophermayfield/thesisprogress/dailythoughts.md

 #February 21st, 2019

-Reading Sam Altman's blog on
+Reading Sam Altman's blog on How To Be Successful.
+It's